 Guidance on when to self-isolate is available on the NHS website.

 If you are self-isolating, please use other ways of keeping in touch with your loved ones, such as phone and video calls or our "letters for loved ones" and "parcels for patients" initiatives.

-- If, as part of the patient's care plan, a DNACPR (Do Not Attempt Cardiopulmonary Resuscitation) order is agreed, a visit should be arranged to support the patient
+- If, as part of the patient's care plan, a "do not attempt cardiopulmonary resuscitation" (DNACPR) order is agreed, a visit should be arranged to discuss and support the patient